saltzm/async_io_uring/README.md

 that uses `async_io_uring`, with a working `zig.mod` file and `build.zig` that can serve as examples.

+You'll also need a Linux kernel version that supports all of the `io_uring` features you'd like to use.
+(All testing was done on version 5.13.0.)

 # Example usage

 ## Echo client